 Square and PayPal offer card readers for in-person payments, but if you’re working with clients online, you’ll want to set up an invoice system.
 Invoice2go’s cloud-based platform offers flexibility and ease, allowing you to create and send an invoice in seconds, look professional, and get paid faster.

 You’ll also need to establish a web presence, which means having a business website and business social media accounts on platforms such as Facebook, Instagram, and LinkedIn.
 Website builders like Wix or Weebly help you get up and running quickly, or you can hire somebody to put it together for you.
+Check out our free mini-course on building a personal brand to learn how to create a strong, cohesive identity that you can apply to all your marketing materials and in-person networking.

 Make sure visitors to your pages can find your contact information easily.
 Encourage them to reach out by offering an initial consultation; that way, the two of you can learn whether you’re a good fit for each other.

-Whether you’re looking for a side-hustle or a complete career makeover, life coaching offers possibilities geared to your passions and interests.
+Whether you’re looking for a side hustle or a complete career makeover, life coaching offers possibilities geared to your passions and interests.
 There’s a lot of work to do before you welcome your first client, but being part of a community of like-minded and empowered female business owners can help you throughout your journey.